Turki bin Nasser Al Saud: Arrest

 On 4 November 2017, Turki bin Nasser Al Saud was arrested in a corruption crackdown conducted by a newly established royal anti-corruption committee.
-In January 2018 he was released.
+In January 2018, he was released.

-Personal life and death
+Personal life

 Turki bin Nasser married Noura bint Sultan, daughter of Prince Sultan bin Abdulaziz.
 He had two sons and five daughters with Noura.
 Turki bin Nasser also had five other sons.

 His eldest son is Faisal bin Turki.
 His daughter, Areej bint Turki, opened an iCafe, Areej art cafe, in Riyadh in late May 2012.
-Another, Lama bint Turki, is an amateur jumper representing Saudi Arabia.
+Another daughter, Lama bint Turki, is an amateur jumper representing Saudi Arabia.

+Death

 Turki bin Nasser died on 30 January 2021.
-Funeral prayers were performed in Riyadh on 31 January.
+Funeral prayers for him were performed in Riyadh on 31 January.

 Honors and awards

 Turki bin Nasser was awarded various national and international honors and awards, including the Order of Abdulaziz Al Saud (First class), Kuwait Liberation Medal, the Pakistani Military Excellence Star Decoration, Order of Merit of the American Commander Rank (Medal of Merit), National Order of Merit (Commander rank) and the French Medal of Honor (Cavalryman rank).